jahed/windows/docs/source/terminal/shells.md

 ## Conclusion

-To conclude, for general development on Windows, I suggest using Powershell as it's officially supported by Microsoft and provides useful aliases to Unix commands without needed to have an entire Unix layer on top of your Windows installation.
+To conclude, for general development on Windows, I suggest using Powershell as it's officially supported by Microsoft.
+It provides useful aliases to Unix commands without needing to have an entire Unix layer on top of your Windows installation.